martinamcm/AugBin/README.md

 </p>

 ### Analysis
-The Analysis tab follows which allows the user to enter the dichotomisation threshold for the continuous components.
+The Analysis tab allows the user to enter the dichotomisation threshold for the continuous components.
 The input depends on the structure selected as shown.

 <p align="center">
 <img src="/Images/SS13.png" title="SS13" width="17%" /> <img src="/Images/SS13a.png" title="SS13a" width="81%" />